IBario: Revenue generation

 iBario generated revenue from the development of PC maintenance products and the distribution of its software.
-They acquired brands like PerformerSoft, BeGamer and Slovak Studio.
+It acquired brands including PerformerSoft, BeGamer and Slovak Studio.

 iBario's biggest revenue generator was the free software installation engine InstallBrain.
 Studies estimated that iBario had at one point produced 50% of its revenue, a figure that had declined to approximately 20% due to the limited ability of toolbars to override the search engine settings of users.

-RevenueHits, iBario's sister company, was estimated to account 30-40% of their overall revenue.
+RevenueHits, iBario's sister company, was estimated to account for 30-40% of their overall revenue.

 Popularity

-At its peak, iBario's websites saw millions of unique monthly visitors.
-Softtango, iBario's download site which brings in approximately 25 million downloads per month, was at one point the fourth largest download site in the world.
-Other notable websites include:
+At its peak millions of unique monthly users visitored iBario's websites.
+Softtango, iBario's download site, which supplied about 25 million downloads per month, was at one point the fourth largest download site in the world.
+Other notable websites included: